Micheli Files

 What must the LHC do with the GRP?
 It must review the GRP and hold public hearings on the proposed GRP.
 Thereafter, the Little Hoover Commission offers a recommendation to the Legislature to either allow the GRP to go into effect or to reject the GRP.

 What does the Legislature need to do after the LHC’s recommendation?
 Each house of the Legislature has 60 calendar days to act on the GRP.
-The GRP takes effect on the 61st day after submission to the Legislature, unless a resolution rejecting the GRP is adopted by both the Senate and Assembly by a majority vote of each house.
+The GRP takes effect on the 61st day after submission to the Legislature, unless a resolution rejecting the GRP is adopted by either the Senate and Assembly by a majority vote of the house.

 Is the GRP treated like a bill in the Legislature?
 Yes, prior to transmittal of a GRP to the LHC, the Governor must submit each GRP to the Office of Legislative Counsel in order that it may be submitted to the Legislature in the form and language suitable for enactment as a statute.
 The Legislative Counsel also prepares a digest of the GRP.